SuuperW/NSMB_RNG/README.txt

  1) Give NSMB_RNG your system's MAC address.
 This can be found somewhere under internet settings.
  2) Load NSMB and look at the first few tiles several times.
 Find a sequence that is relatively common, and take a picture of that sequence.
  3) Determine your system's "magic":
-  A) Select the option to choose a amgic.
+  A) Select the option to choose a magic.
 If NSMB_RNG already has magics for your system, select your system.
 You will be given a list of magics with their corresponding tile patterns.
 If any of the tile patterns match what you got, select that magic.
   B) If NSMB_RNG does not have magics for your system, or if they do not match the tile sequence you have:
    I) Follow the promts, which will ask you to input your tile sequence.
 NSMB_RNG will use the tile sequence to determine which seeds you might have.
    II) Once the seeds have been found, NSMB_RNG will attempt to calculate a magic.